Sarah Churchill, Duchess of Marlborough: Reign of William III and Mary II

-Life for Churchill during the reign of William and Mary was difficult.
-William and Mary awarded her husband the title Earl of Marlborough, but the new earl and countess enjoyed considerably less favour than they had during the reign of James II.
-The Earl of Marlborough had supported the now exiled James, and by this time, the Countess's influence on Anne, and her cultivation of high members of the government to promote Anne's interests, was widely known.
-Mary II responded to this by demanding that Anne dismiss Lady Marlborough.
-However, Anne refused.
-This created a rift between Mary and Anne that never healed.
+During the reign of King William III and Queen Mary II, John Churchill was awarded the title Earl of Marlborough.
+However, the new earl and countess enjoyed considerably less favour than they had during the reign of James II.
+John Churchill had supported the now exiled James, and by this time, Sarah's influence on Anne, and her cultivation of high members of the government to promote Anne's interests, was widely known.

 Other problems also emerged.
-In 1689, Anne's supporters (including the Marlboroughs and the Duke of Somerset) demanded that she be granted a parliamentary annuity of £50,000, a sum that would end her dependence on William and Mary.
-The Countess of Marlborough was seen as the driving force behind this bill, creating further ill-feeling towards her at court.
+In 1689, Anne's supporters— including the Marlboroughs and the Duke of Somerset— demanded that she be granted a parliamentary annuity of £50,000, a sum that would end her dependence on William and Mary.
+Sarah was seen as the driving force behind this bill, creating further ill-feeling towards her at court.
+Mary sent Lady Barbara Fitzhardinge to threaten Sarah and her husband with ruin if she did not back down and side with the Queen, but Sarah refused.
 William responded to the demand by offering the same sum from the Privy Purse to keep Anne dependent on his generosity.
-However, Anne, through the Countess, refused, pointing out that a parliamentary grant would be more secure than charity from the Privy Purse.
-Eventually Anne received the grant from Parliament and felt she owed this to the Countess's efforts.
+However, Anne, through the Countess, refused, as a parliamentary grant would be more secure than charity from the Privy Purse.
+Eventually Anne received the grant from Parliament and felt she owed this to Sarah's efforts; as a reward, Sarah's income was increased from £400 to £1,400.

-The Countess's success as a leader of the opposition only intensified Queen Mary's animosity towards the Marlboroughs.
-Although she could not dismiss the Countess from Anne's service, Mary responded by evicting the Countess from her court lodgings at the Palace of Whitehall.
-Anne responded by leaving the court as well, and she and the Countess went to stay with their friends the Duke and Duchess of Somerset at Syon House.
-Anne continued to defy Mary's demand for the Countess's dismissal, even though an incriminating document signed by the Earl of Marlborough supporting the recently exiled James II and his supporters had been discovered.
-This document is likely to have been forged by Robert Young, a known forger and disciple of Titus Oates; Oates was famous for having stirred a strongly anti-Catholic atmosphere in England between 1679 and the early 1680s.
-The Earl was imprisoned in the Tower of London.
-The loneliness the Countess suffered during these events drew her and Anne closer together.

-Following Mary's death from smallpox in 1694, William III restored Anne's honours, as she was now heir apparent, and provided her with apartments at St. James's Palace.
-He also restored the Earl of Marlborough to all his offices and honours and exonerated him from any past accusations.
-However, fearing the Countess's powerful influence, William kept Anne out of government affairs and did not make her regent.
+Anne's disagreements over her income with William and Mary drove a wedge between the sisters that lasted over a year.
+Mary claimed that she would have tried to apologize and reconcile with Anne, but that Anne "was so absolutly governed by Lady Marlborough that it was to no purpose."
+Sarah was aware that she had damaged her reputation at court, and she retired to their home in St Albans after giving birth to her second son, Charles, in August.
+There, she took a new interest in literature, and built a large library.